alexander-pastukhov/writing-games-with-python-and-psychopy/docs/02-basics.md

 dish = "pancakes"
 count = 10
 ```
 You could, of course do `print(meal, dish, count)` but it would be nicer to print "_I had **10 pancakes** for **breakfast**_", where items in bold would be the inserted variables' values.
 For this, we need to use string formatting.
-Please note that the string formatting is not specific to printing, you can create a new string value via formatting and store it in a variable (without printing it out) or print it out (without storing it).
+Please note that the string formatting is not specific to printing, you can create a new string value via formatting and store it in a variable without printing it out or print it out without storing it.

 ## String formatting {#string-formatting}
 A great resource on string formatting in Python is [pyformat.info](https://pyformat.info/).
 As Python constantly evolves, it now has more than one way to format strings.
 Below, I will introduce the "old" format that is based on classic string formatting used in `sprintf` function is C, Matlab, R, and many other programming languages.
-It is somewhat less flexible than a newer ones but for simple tasks the difference is negligible.
+It is somewhat less flexible than newer ones but for simple tasks the difference is negligible.
 Knowing the old format is useful because of its generality.
 If you want to learn alternatives, read at the link above.

 The general call is `"a string with formatting"%(tuple of values to be used during formatting)`.
+You will learn about tuples later.
+For now, assume that it is just a comma-separated list of values enclosed in round brackets: `(1, 2, 3)`.

 In `"a string with formatting"`, you specify where you want to put the value via `%` symbol that is followed by an _optional_ formatting info and the _required_ symbol that defines the **type** of the value.
 The type symbols are